How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Is it possible to agree with the opinion that responsibility is a voluntarily assumed obligation for the consequences of actions and deeds?

-What is breaking the law?
+What does it mean to break the law?
 (Break it.)

 2. Rules of conduct with strangers